vanichitkara/vanichitkara/README.md

 I am a Software Engineer interested in Open Source Software and Technical Communities.

-🎓 Bachelor's in Electronics and Communication Engineering from Indira Gandhi Delhi Technical University for Women.
+🎓 Bachelor's in Electronics and Communication Engineering from Indira Gandhi Delhi Technical University for Women (2023 Graduate).

 ### 💻 I’m currently working as